 Are you considering a trip to Dubai, but have no idea how much it costs?
 Is Dubai expensive to visit?
 How much money do you actually need for a trip to Dubai?
 This article should answer some of your questions!

-We are just back from Dubai and I can tell you that it’s indeed not cheap, but – as everywhere in the world – it also depends on the choices you make.
+Dubai is indeed not cheap, but – as everywhere in the world – it also depends on the choices you make.
 The biggest expense is, of course, the flight and the hotel, followed by some activities and excursions.
 Transport and food prices are comparable to those in Western Europe.

 What does a flight to Dubai cost?